Our team is available to you anytime for questions or concerns you may have after your no-scalpel vasectomy procedure.

 - Some men will develop swelling and tenderness on one side or both after a few days or up to 3 months after a vasectomy.
 This is usually due to an exaggerated inflammatory response that is often normal and necessary for sperm recycling and re-absorption.
 It is managed effectively with Ibuprofen 600mg 3 times a day for 7 days.

-- You might notice a lump on each side of your scrotum (sometimes up near the abdomen or pelvis) after your vasectomy for the new few weeks.
-That is he surgical site where we cut and sealed your vas.
+You might notice a lump on each side of your scrotum (sometimes up near the abdomen or pelvis) after your vasectomy for the new few weeks.
+That is the surgical site where we cut and sealed your vas.
 It usually feels like a knot the size of a pea and may swell to the size of a marble and be tender for a few weeks after the procedure but then becomes smaller and non-tender.

 Please abstain from sex for two days before you collect your specimen.